 Income Tax Return Forms in India

-Assessees who earn a taxable income must declare their total income earned by filing an income tax return form.
-Tax returns for a financial year must be filed by July 31 of the next financial year.
+Assessees who earn a taxable income must declare their total income earned by filing an income tax return (ITR) form.
+The last date for filing income tax returns for a financial year (FY) is July 31 of the assessment year (AY).

 - Income from salary or pension;